ali1845/pythonNotes/Inheritance_in_OOPs.md

 #### 1. Theory

   Inheritance is a **'Is a'** relationship.
-It is a process in which subclass/child class takes on the attributes and methods of the parent class. i.e. *Derived* class, from a *Base* class, **is a** specialized version of the *Base* class.
+It is a process in which the subclass/child class takes on the attributes and methods of the parent class. i.e. *Derived* class, from a *Base* class, **is a** specialized version of the *Base* class.

-**Base/Super/Parent Class:** A class which is inherited from another class.
+**Base/Super/Parent Class:** A class that is inherited from another class.

-**Child/Subclass/Derived Class:** A class which inherits the attributes from the Parent class.
+**Child/Subclass/Derived Class:** A class that inherits the attributes from the Parent class.

-  Subclass can have its own defined methods and attributes, also it inherits all the mehtods and attributes from its parent class.
-Metthods and attributes from the parent class can also be overridden or extend in the child class.
+  A subclass can have its own defined methods and attributes, also it inherits all the methods and attributes from its parent class.
+Methods and attributes from the parent class can also be overridden or extended in the child class.

 ##### For example

-There is a super class called *Building* and the derived class from that base class is called *House*.
+There is a superclass called *Building* and the derived class from that base class is called *House*.
 So the Inheritance relationship states that a *House* **is a** *Building*.
 As *House* inherits the implementation and the interface of the *Building* class.
-Objects of the derived class, *House* should replace the Objects of base class, *Building*.
+Objects of the derived class, *House* should replace the Objects of a base class, *Building*.

 ##### Liskov Subsitution Principl:
   States that in a computer program, if D is a subtype of S, then the Objects of type S may be replaced with the Objects type D, without altering any of the desired properties of the program.

 Since in python everything is an Object.
-Let us start with how Python implements OOP in its core.
+Let us start with how Python implements OOP at its core.

 ### 2. Core Inheritance in Python

 Inheritance is a required feature for any Object-Oriented Programming language and Python supports it.
-Every Module, Class defination, function and Object is derived from a parent class, called `object()`, and all of these are the Objects of that class in python.
-However, Exception(Errors) in pyhton are the exceptions.
-Exceptions in pyhton are created using another class, called `BaseException()`.
+Every Module, Class definition, function, and Object is derived from a parent class, called `object()`, and all of these are the Objects of that class in python.
+However, Exceptions (Errors) in python are the exceptions.
+Exceptions in Python are created using another class, called `BaseException()`.

   #### The object() Super Class in Python
-  Every Super class that you create drives from built-in Super class, called `object()`.
+  Every Superclass that you create drives from a built-in Superclass, called `object()`.
 That means it implements the interface and uses all the functionalities of the `object()` class.

   i.e. Create a class in python: